 Start with a clean slate

 The most important tip for tank liner installation is to start with a clean slate.
 Properly preparing your water tank in advance of the installation will ensure that the entire process goes as smoothly as possible.
 Begin by draining and cleaning your entire tank thoroughly.
 Depending on the size of your water tank, this can be a rather large undertaking.
 Clear away larger detritus and then clean the walls and basin to remove smaller debris particles.
-Even small amounts of debris can lead to improper liner installation and may cause a looser seal between the liner and the tank walls.
+Even small amounts of dirt can lead to improper liner installation and may cause a looser seal between the liner and the tank walls.
 You should also prepare any inlet, outlet, or overflow pipes prior to installing the tank liner.
-If these pipes are old or appear damaged in any way, it’s in your best interest to remove and replace them with a newer pipe.
+If these pipes are old or appear damaged in any way, it’s in your best interest to replace them with newer ones.
 This will help keep the seal between the tank and the liner as tight as possible.

 Work from the bottom up